Seattle Deferred Compensation Plan — Is the City 457(b) Worth Maxing Out?

 What the Seattle 457(b) Offers

-For 2026, the IRS contribution limit for a 457(b) plan sits at $23,500.
-If you’re 50 or older, you’re eligible for a standard catch-up contribution that brings your annual max to $31,000.
-But here’s the piece most City employees don’t know about — the 457(b) has a special “pre-retirement catch-up” provision in the final three years before your normal retirement age.
-Under that rule, you can contribute up to double the standard limit, which means potentially $47,000 in a single year.
-That’s specific to 457(b) plans and it doesn’t exist in 403(b) or 401(k) plans.
+For 2026, the IRS contribution limit on a 457(b) sits at $23,500.
+Hit 50 or older and you’re eligible for the standard catch-up, which bumps your annual ceiling to $31,000.
+But here’s what most City employees genuinely don’t know — the 457(b) carries a special “pre-retirement catch-up” provision.
+In the final three years before your normal retirement age, you can potentially contribute up to double the standard limit.
+That’s $47,000 in a single year.
+That rule exists nowhere in 403(b) or 401(k) territory.
+It’s specific to 457(b) plans and it’s real.

-One question I get constantly — does the Seattle 457(b) offer a Roth option?
-The answer is yes.
-The plan does offer a Roth 457(b) contribution option, meaning you can contribute after-tax dollars and let the growth come out tax-free in retirement.
-Whether Roth or traditional makes more sense for you depends on your current marginal tax rate versus what you expect in retirement.
-If you’re in the 22% or lower bracket today and expect to stay there, Roth contributions inside this plan are genuinely worth considering.
-If you’re in the 32% bracket and maxing out, traditional pre-tax contributions are almost certainly the better move.
+Does the Seattle 457(b) offer a Roth option?
+Yes.
+You can contribute after-tax dollars and pull the growth out tax-free in retirement.
+Whether Roth or traditional makes more sense comes down to your current marginal rate versus what you expect to pay later.
+Sitting in the 22% bracket now and expecting to stay there?
+Roth contributions inside this plan are worth serious consideration.
+In the 32% bracket and maxing out?
+Pre-tax traditional contributions almost certainly win — the immediate deduction is too valuable to pass up at that income level.

 Fund Options and Fees Compared

-Probably should have opened with this section, honestly — because the fund lineup is where a lot of city employees get quietly picked clean without realizing it.
+Probably should have opened with this section, honestly — because the fund lineup is where city employees quietly lose thousands without ever seeing it happen.

-The Seattle 457(b) plan through Nationwide offers a reasonable range of investment options.
-The core lineup includes target-date funds, a stable value fund, several index options, and a handful of actively managed funds.
-Here’s where you need to pay attention.
+The Seattle 457(b) through Nationwide includes a workable range of options.
+Target-date funds, a stable value fund, several index choices, a handful of actively managed funds.
+The lineup isn’t flashy.
+What matters is what each layer costs you.

 Index Funds Available in the Plan

-The plan offers access to institutional-class index funds, including options that track the S&P 500 and broad U.S. bond market.
-The expense ratios on these institutional shares typically run around 0.03% to 0.06% annually — which is genuinely competitive.
-A Vanguard VTSAX opened directly, for comparison, runs 0.04% expense ratio.
-So on the pure index fund side, the Seattle plan is not gouging you.
+The plan offers institutional-class index funds — options tracking the S&P 500 and the broad U.S. bond market, primarily.
+Expense ratios on these run roughly 0.03% to 0.06% annually.
+For a direct comparison: Vanguard’s VTSAX, opened straight from your own brokerage account, runs 0.04%.
+So on pure index fund costs, the Seattle plan isn’t gouging anyone.
+That’s genuinely good news.

-The target-date funds in the plan — the Vanguard Institutional Target Retirement series, if the plan’s current lineup holds — land around 0.09% to 0.12% expense ratio depending on the year.
-That’s more than holding Vanguard funds directly in a taxable account, but it’s reasonable for a plan of this structure.
-I’ve seen municipal 457(b) plans in other cities charging 0.70% or more on comparable target-date options.
-Seattle’s lineup is, by that standard, well-managed.
+Target-date funds in the plan — the Vanguard Institutional Target Retirement series, assuming the current lineup holds — land around 0.09% to 0.12% depending on the retirement year.
+More than holding Vanguard directly in a taxable account, yes.
+But I’ve seen municipal 457(b) plans in other cities charging 0.70% or higher on comparable target-date options.
+By that standard, Seattle’s lineup is well-run.

 Active Funds — Where to Be Careful

-The actively managed options in the plan are a different story.
-Some of the specialty or sector funds on the Nationwide platform carry expense ratios in the 0.40% to 0.80% range.
-Over 25 years, that differential versus a 0.05% index fund will cost a $200,000 portfolio somewhere in the neighborhood of $80,000 to $130,000 in foregone compound growth.
-That’s not a hypothetical.
-That’s real money.
+The actively managed options are a different story.
+Specialty and sector funds on the Nationwide platform can carry expense ratios in the 0.40% to 0.80% range.
+Over 25 years, that gap versus a 0.05% index fund will cost a $200,000 portfolio somewhere between $80,000 and $130,000 in lost compound growth.
+Don’t make my mistake of assuming the fund name on the menu reflects the cost buried in the fine print.

-The move here is simple — stick to the index fund options unless you have a specific, well-reasoned case for an active fund.
-Most people don’t.
-Picked over by decades of performance data, actively managed funds underperform their benchmark indexes in roughly 85% of cases over 20-year periods.
-Use the S&P 500 index option or the target-date fund that matches your retirement year and leave it alone.
+The move is straightforward — stick to the index fund options.
+Decades of performance data show actively managed funds underperform their benchmark indexes in roughly 85% of cases over 20-year stretches.
+Pick the S&P 500 index option or the target-date fund matching your retirement year.
+Leave it alone.

 Recordkeeping and Administrative Fees

-Nationwide charges a per-participant administrative fee.
-As of the most recent plan documents available, this runs approximately $36 per year — billed at $3 per month — for participants under a certain account balance threshold.
-Once you cross $25,000 in the account, that fee is typically absorbed into the expense ratio structure.
-It’s a minor friction cost on small balances but not a reason to avoid the plan.
+Nationwide charges a per-participant administrative fee — approximately $36 per year, billed as $3 monthly, for participants under a certain account balance threshold.
+Cross $25,000 in the account and that fee typically gets absorbed into the expense ratio structure.
+Minor friction on smaller balances, but not a reason to avoid the plan.

 The 457(b) vs 403(b) for City Employees

-City of Seattle employees in certain roles — particularly those in public health or human services — may have access to both a 457(b) through the City and a 403(b) through their specific department or a related nonprofit entity.
-If that’s your situation, the question of which to prioritize is real and the answer is not obvious.
+Certain City of Seattle employees — particularly those working in public health or human services — may have access to both a 457(b) through the City and a 403(b) through their department or a related nonprofit.
+If that’s your situation, the prioritization question is real.
+The answer isn’t obvious, either.

-Here’s the single biggest structural advantage the 457(b) has over the 403(b): no 10% early withdrawal penalty before age 59½.
-With a 457(b), if you separate from City service at age 52, you can access those funds without penalty — you’ll owe ordinary income tax, but no excise tax on top.
-With a 403(b) or 401(k), that same withdrawal would cost you an additional 10%.
+Here’s the single biggest structural advantage the 457(b) holds over the 403(b): no 10% early withdrawal penalty before age 59½.
+Separate from City service at 52, and you can access 457(b) funds without an excise tax hit — you’ll owe ordinary income tax, but that’s it.
+Pull from a 403(b) or 401(k) under the same circumstances and you’re paying income tax plus a 10% penalty on top.

-If you can only fund one, the 457(b) wins for most City of Seattle employees — specifically because of the early access provision and the plan’s index fund options being genuinely competitive on fees.
+That said, the 457(b) wins for most City of Seattle employees — specifically because of the early access provision and the legitimately competitive index fund fees.
+That’s what makes the 457(b) endearing to us city workers who aren’t planning to work until 65.

 Our Recommendation — How Much to Contribute